Deutsche Tourenwagen Masters: 2007–2013

-Recent history (2014–present)
+2014–2020

 In 2014, the body shape and aerodynamic pieces of all DTM cars were modified to improve racing.
 The double-header races (Saturday and Sunday races) were also revived in 2015, thus switching from races with total laps run to timed races.
 The qualifying format was also reformatted into a single-session timed qualification (similar to the Formula One qualifying format used from 1996 to 2002), but DTM only run a single 20-minute qualifying session for Saturday and Sunday races.
 Performance weights were also introduced to determine the winning car's weight.

 In 2017, the DTM field size was reduced from 24 to 18 cars total to improve quality as well as increasing affordability for its existing manufacturers, while making the series a more attractive proposition for any prospective entrants and manufacturers.

 For the 2019 season, turbocharged engines were reintroduced to the series for the first time since 1989 (see article below for full story).
 Mercedes left the series following the conclusion of the 2018 season, but R-Motorsport joined the series in 2019 to run four Aston Martin-branded cars, although they would withdraw after a single season that did not yield competitive results.
 The 2019 season also saw the three Super GT GT500 manufacturers – Honda, Lexus and Nissan – each field a guest entry at the final race of the season, before entries from both series would compete at the non-championship Super GT x DTM Dream Race held at Fuji Speedway in Japan.

+2021–present

-The 2021 season switched to a GT3-based regulation otherwise known as GT Plus.
-The Class 1 cars were replaced in order to attract more manufacturers to the series.
+The 2021 season switched to a GT3-based regulation, otherwise known as GT Plus, due to the sudden withdrawal of Audi in 2020 which left only BMW with an eligible Class 1 car.
+In December 2022, the parent body of the DTM, ITR, was dissolved, leaving ADAC to acquire the rights to the championship name.
+The DTM continued in name-only from 2023 onwards, with completely different organisation and regulations compared with just three years previous.